SCORCH. III. Analytical Models of Reionization with Varying Clumping Factors: Results

 One key term in the global reionization equation is the clumping factor in the recombination term.
 In Section \ref{sec:balance}, we have defined recombination clumping factor $C_\text{R}$ with spatial variation of recombination rate.
 In practice, sometimes the recombination rate $\alpha$ is treated as a constant, and its value is fixed at the averaged temperature of the medium and is independent of the recombination case.
 In this case, the recombination clumping factor is reduced to the ionized hydrogen clumping factor:

 Previous work have also provided fits for the ionized hydrogen clumping factor and used them to solve for the evolution of the ionization fraction.
-For example, \cite{Shull2012a} uses hydrodynamic simulations with a uniform ionizing background to fit $C_\text{H}$, $C_{\text{DF}}$ and $C_{\text{RR}}$, corresponding to our $C_\text{H}$, $C_{\text{HII}}$ and $C_{\text{R}}$ respectively, and gets order unity measurements. \cite{Kaurov2015a} also makes measurements of ionized hydrogen clumping factor using Radhydro simulations and applies lower limit of $\sim 0.9$ on the ionization fraction in their calculations to only account for ionized gas.
+For example, \cite{Shull2012a} uses hydrodynamic simulations with a uniform ionizing background to fit $C_\text{Shull}$, corresponding to our $C_{\text{HII}}$, and their fitting is used in \cite{Madau2017a} for computing the volume-filling factor $ Q$, which we will discuss in more detail in Section \ref{sec:xi}. \cite{Kaurov2015a} also makes measurements of ionized hydrogen clumping factor using Radhydro simulations and applies lower limit of $\sim 0.9$ on the ionization fraction in their calculations to only account for ionized gas.
 Another common practice in the literature is to use a constant $C=3$ model for the recombination term \citep[e.g.][]{Kuhlen2012a,Robertson2015a, Bouwens2015a}, mostly based on the two simulation measurements mentioned above.
 In this section, we show our measurements from the RadHydro simulations as an alternative to the existing models which use uniform photoionizing backgrounds.

 We first measure the ionized hydrogen clumping factor $C_{\text{HII}}$ defined in Equation \ref{eq:cHII}.
 As said in Section \ref{sec:clumping}, we make our measurements with three overdensity thresholds $\Delta = $ (50, 100, 200) to exclude the dense regions around the halos.
 However, unlike many previous works \citep[e.g.][]{Jeeson-Daniel2014a,Kaurov2015a}, we do not impose a lower limit on the overdensity, nor do we have a lower limit on the ionization fraction of the cell.
 This is because we are using the clumping factors more for the purpose of global analytical modeling of reionization history rather than subgrid models within simulations.